mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/comparing-load-balancers/index.md

 - Advanced deployment, distribution, and configuration options for flexibility and control over how inbound traffic reaches its destination within the DC/OS cluster

 # Distributing the workload for supported services
 Marathon-LB can only handle load-balancing for services that are defined and run using the Marathon framework.
 Marathon-LB cannot recognize or distribute processing for any other services.
-For example, Marathon-LB cannot handle load balancing for services that run as Apache Mesos&reg; tasks or as task executors.
+For example, Marathon-LB cannot handle load balancing for services that run as Apache&reg; Mesos&reg; tasks or as task executors.
 Instead, Marathon-LB listens for traffic through the Marathon event stream service bus, and is therefore limited to exposing and distributing access requests to Marathon-based apps.

 Unlike Marathon-LB, Edge-LB can expose and distributing access requests to any services running on the DC/OS Enterprise cluster.
 Edge-LB supports load balancing for all DC/OS workloads, including the tasks associated with Apache&reg; Mesos&reg; frameworks and with other data services.